ianaleck/corona-jquery-livetracker/README.md

 ### Configuration Settings

-**loop** *'default:all'*
+**area** *'default:all'*

-expects iso2 code of a country, all or summary.
+expects iso2 code of a country, all or summary. if you need to select a select few countries just supply the countries iso codes seperated by a comma eg. *us,ca,zw*.
 Summary gives total statistics, all returns a list if all countries with their statistics and an iso2 code returns only the statistics of the supplied country. for iso codes visit [IBAN](https://www.iban.com/country-codes)

 **loop** *'default:5'*